mattbixby123/flearn/README.md

 ### 08-21-2024

 revisiting this project and getting aquainted to make more progress on it - hard time to be breaking into SW but a great time to be a learner!

+## 09-02-2024

+As i am starting to study algos harder, this app will start coming to life with my lived experiences applied.